Last Updated on March 12, 2023

 When you lay portable AC on the side, oil moves in the AC lines and coils, and mixes with the refrigerant.
 This Interaction of oil with refrigerant inhibits its interconversion between gas and liquid.

-Resultantly, performance of your portable AC will drastically reduce and there will be a possibility of damage to it.
+Resultantly, the performance of your portable AC will drastically reduce and there will be a possibility of damage to it.

-4. Clogging of Filter Drier
+4. Jammed Filter Drier

 A filter drier in a refrigeration system is responsible for removing moisture, contaminants, and even small amounts of lubricant oil from the refrigerant.